 When any one of the above conditions is not present, then the request for the use of a facility will be considered non-related.
 In the event of any questions regarding the presence of these conditions, then the organization should be considered to be non-related.
-Such requests for the non-related use of facilities will be reviewed by Hospitality and Conference Services and directed, as needed, to the Vice Chancellor and Chief Financial Officer or designee for approval.
+Such requests for the non-related use of facilities will be reviewed by the Hospitality and Conference Services Office and as needed directed, as needed, to the Vice Chancellor-Business Affairs and Chief Financial Officer or designee for approval.